apollographql/docs/src/content/graphos/sso/okta-integration-guide.md

 ---
-title: Okta Integration Guide
+title: Setting up Apollo SSO with Okta
-description: Configure Okta as identity provider for GraphOS SSO
 ---

+> ⚠️ Single sign-on (SSO) is available only for [Enterprise plans](https://www.apollographql.com/pricing/).

-This guide walks through configuring Okta as the identity provider (IdP) for GraphOS Studio.
-An Okta account with administrator privileges is required.
+This guide walks through configuring Okta as your Apollo organization's identity provider (IdP) for single sign-on (SSO).
+These steps require an Okta account with administrator privileges.

-1. Create App Integration
+## 1. Create an app integration

-    * Navigate to the _Applications_ view.
+1. From your Okta Administrator Dashboard, navigate to the **Applications** view.
-    * Select the **Create App Integration** button.
-    * From within the _Create a new app integration_ modal select the **SAML 2.0** option.
-    * Select the **Next** button.
+2. Click **Create App Integration**.
+The following dialog appears:

     <img
      src="../img/sso/okta-create-app-integration.png"